Autopsy finds rapper Mac Miller died from drugs and alcohol

-LOS ANGELES (AP) — Mac Miller died from an accidental overdose due to a combination of alcohol and drugs, including fentanyl, a coroner’s report released Monday said.
+LOS ANGELES (AP) — Rapper Mac Miller died from an accidental overdose caused by a combination of cocaine, alcohol, and the powerful opioid fentanyl, a coroner’s report released Monday said.

-The Los Angeles County coroner’s report named the 26-year-old Miller’s cause of death as “mixed toxicity,” saying cocaine, alcohol and the powerful opioid fentanyl were found in his system.
+The Los Angeles County coroner’s report named Miller’s cause of death as “mixed toxicity” of the three substances found in his system.

+The 26-year-old Pittsburgh native, who frankly discussed his depression and addiction in his rhymes, died suddenly on Sept.
+7. He was known to many as Ariana Grande’s ex-boyfriend, but had a devoted following that included some of the biggest names in hip-hop.

-Miller’s personal assistant, making a daily visit to Miller’s home in the San Fernando Valley section of Los Angeles, found him unresponsive on his bed at about 11:30 a.m. on Sept.
-7, the report states.
+Miller’s personal assistant, making a daily visit to Miller’s home in the San Fernando Valley section of Los Angeles, found him unresponsive on his bed at about 11:30 a.m., the report states.

 The assistant moved the body to the floor and performed CPR at the direction of a 911 operator.
 Paramedics soon arrived and Miller was declared dead 16 minutes after the initial 911 call.

-The report says a police investigator found a prescription bottle and empty liquor bottle at the home, and a $20 bill with white powder residue on it was in Miller’s pocket.
+The report says a police investigator found an empty bottle of liquor and drug paraphernalia, including a $20 bill with white powder residue on it that was in Miller’s pocket.

-The rapper, whose real name was Malcolm James Myers McCormick, was generally healthy otherwise, the report stated.
-He had a history of drug and alcohol abuse, but his mother told investigators he had not overdosed in the past.

 The report notes that Miller’s many tattoos included one of an hourglass on his arm with the words, “Only so much time left in this crazy world.”